 Daniel K. Inouye Elementary School is located on the Schofield Barracks Army Installation.
-Built in 1959, the school is one of ten schools (seven elementary, two middle, and one high school) in the Leilehua Complex, and we serve students from special education pre-school through fifth grade.
+Built in 1959, the school is one of ten schools (seven elementary, two middle, and one high school) in the Leilehua Complex, and we serve students from pre-school through fifth grade.

 Curriculum, instruction, and assessment are aligned with the Common Core State Standards for English Language Arts and Mathematics, the Next Generation Science Standards, and the Hawaiʻi Content and Performance Standards for all other content areas.
 Our Early Childhood Special Education Preschool aligns their work with the Hawaiʻi Early Learning and Development Standards.
 We emphasize and value critical thinking, collaboration, creativity, communication, and the application of all things learned over rote memorization.